LynHan1110/LynHan1110-ShoppingMallProjectVer0.2/README.md

 # LynHan1110-ShoppingMallProjectVer0.2
-This is the Version 2 of my Shopping Mall Project. (+With admin page)
+This is the Version 0.2 of my Shopping Mall Project. (+With admin page) +Payment System in it.